Ratings: 'The Voice' Season 20 Premiere Pushes ABC and 'The Bachelor' to 3rd Place

 Become a member to read more.

 “The Voice” is back, and that’s bad news for “The Bachelor.”
-NBC (and Fox) dropped ABC to third place in the key ratings demo on Monday, when new drama “Debris” debuted.
+NBC (and Fox, to be fair) dropped ABC into third place in the key ratings demo on Monday, when new drama “Debris” debuted.

+Last week’s hometown dates episode of “The Bachelor” led ABC to a primetime win among adults 18-49.
+But there’s a new reality competition in town now.

 NBC and Fox tied for first in ratings, both with a 0.9 rating/6 share in the advertiser-coveted 18-49 demographic.
 NBC was first in total viewers with an average of 6.6 million, according to preliminary numbers.
 Fox was second with 5.7 million total viewers.